argoproj/argo-rollouts/docs/features/canary.md

 !!! important
     Available since v1.1

-When using traffic routing, the stable ReplicaSet is left scaled to 100% during the update by default.
+When using traffic routing, by default the stable ReplicaSet is left scaled to 100% during the update.
 This has the advantage that if an abort occurs, traffic can be immediately shifted back to the stable ReplicaSet without delay.
+However, it has the disadvantage that during the update, there will eventually be double the number of replica pods running (similar to in blue-green deployment) since the stable ReplicaSet is left scaled up for the full duration of the update.

-It is possible to reduce the scale of the stable ReplicaSet during update such that it scales down as the traffic weight increases to canary.
-This would be desirable in scenarios where many pods are run.
+It is possible to reduce the scale of the stable ReplicaSet during an update such that it scales down as the traffic weight increases to canary.
+This would be desirable in scenarios where the Rollout has a high replica count and resource cost is a concern, or in bare-metal situations where it is not possible to create additional node capacity to accommodate double t

 ```yaml
 spec: